 — Janice Galloway

 Please be aware that we have limited space in each edition, and therefore shorter pieces are more suitable – although longer items of exceptional quality may still be included.
 A maximum length of 3,500 words is suggested.
-Please send no more than four poems, or prose work(s) to a maximum of 3,500 words in total.
+Please send no more than four poems, and no more than one prose work.
 Successful contributors will be paid at a rate of £20 per published page.

 If you have any queries, please do not hesitate to contact us.
 Further details can be found on our website.